luisqcosta/EnviroSense/README.md

-Indoor Air Quality Assessment Device
+EnviroSense - Indoor/Outdor Air Quality Assessment Device
 =============================

 An attempt to extend the air quality test box project with more sensors and to provide an autonomous quality using solar panels.